AxisCommunications/docker-acap/README.md

 <!-- omit in toc -->
 ### Known Issues

+- When using the SD Card for this application, the file permissions can sometimes be set incorrectly during an upgrade of the device firmware or the application.
+To fix this see [Using an SD card as storage](#using-an-sd-card-as-storage).

 - Only uid and gid are properly mapped between device and containers, not the secondary groups that the user is a member of.
 This means that resources on the device, even if they are volume or device mounted, can be inaccessible inside the container.
 This can also affect usage of unsupported D-Bus methods from